 Skip to main content

-This article covers migration from MySQL and MongoDB to CloudBase Cloud Database, and other database migrations are largely similar.
+This article covers migrating from MySQL and MongoDB to CloudBase Database.
+Migrations from other databases follow a similar approach.

-1. Export the database from MySQL and MongoDB to JSON or CSV format
+1. Export databases from MySQL and MongoDB to JSON or CSV format.

-4. Import JSON or CSV format files into the collection
+4. Import JSON or CSV format files in the collection.

 Export

-In the following steps, we use Navicat for MySQL for exporting.
+In the following process, we use Navicat for MySQL to export data.
 You can also use other MySQL export tools.

 Export to CSV Format